Universality for Random Matrices: Main Results

-\end{theorem} With (\ref{tracecovarnew}) under the belt, a rationale analogous to the one employed by Sinai and Soshnikov~[\ref{sinaisosh}] to infer (\ref{cltsinaisosh}) from (\ref{tracesinaisosh}) can be used a trace CLT for \(tr(A^p).\) As previously mentioned, extending the results above for Wigner matrices to Wishart ensembles seems feasible, despite this extension not being pursued here; furthermore, the arguments below can be utilized for complex-valued matrices as well (the structure of the sets of dominant cycles, \(\mathcal{C}(l),\) makes this transparent).
+\end{theorem} With (\ref{tracecovarnew}) under the belt, a rationale analogous to the one employed by Sinai and Soshnikov~\cite{sinaisosh} to infer (\ref{cltsinaisosh}) from (\ref{tracesinaisosh}) can be used a trace CLT for \(tr(A^p).\) As previously mentioned, extending the results above for Wigner matrices to Wishart ensembles seems feasible, despite this extension not being pursued here; furthermore, the arguments below can be utilized for complex-valued matrices as well (the structure of the sets whose elements are the leading cycles, \(\mathcal{C}(l),\) makes this transparent).

-The remainder of the paper is organized as follows: Theorem~\ref{th4}, Theorem~\ref{th55} with its two consequences (Corollary~\ref{cor1}, Theorem~\ref{th7}), and Theorem~\ref{th1} are presented in sections~\ref{treigen}, \ref{weakconv}, and \ref{traccov}, respectively.
+The remainder of the paper is organized as follows: Theorem~\ref{th4}, Theorem~\ref{th55} with its two consequences (Corollary~\ref{cor1}, Theorem~\ref{th7}), and Theorem~\ref{th1} are presented in sections~\ref{treigen}, \ref{weakconvv}, and \ref{traccov}, respectively.